RonakAgarwal/Fall2022TechnicalProject/README.md

 ![Alt text](/images/shoe_price.png?raw=true)
 ![Alt text](/images/order_size.png?raw=true)

-A better way to evaluate the data would be to remove these outliers from the data set and calculate the average order value from there.
+A better way to evaluate the data would be to remove outliers (3 standard deviations from the median) from the data set and calculate the average order value from there.

 ### What metric would you report for this dataset?